-The trading price of Varex's common stock may decline or fluctuate significantly and fluctuations in Varex's operating results, including quarterly revenues, and margins, may cause its stock price to be volatile, which could cause losses for its stockholders.
+The trading price of our common stock may decline or fluctuate significantly and fluctuations in our operating results, including quarterly revenues, and margins, may cause our stock price to be volatile, which could cause losses for our stockholders.

-In the past year, Varex's stock price has ranged from a low of \$16.37 to a high of \$32.65.
-Varex cannot guarantee that an active trading market will be sustained for its common stock.
-Nor can Varex predict the prices at which shares of its common stock may trade.
-Varex has experienced and expects in the future to experience fluctuations in its operating results, including revenues and margins, from period to period.
-These fluctuations may cause Varex's stock price to be volatile, which could cause losses for its stockholders.
+In the past year, our stock price has ranged from a low of \$18.90 to a high of \$32.65.
+We cannot guarantee that an active trading market will be sustained for our common stock.
+Nor can we predict the prices at which shares of our common stock may trade.
+We have experienced and expect in the future to experience fluctuations in our operating results, including revenues and margins, from period to period.
+These fluctuations may cause our stock price to be volatile, which could cause losses for our stockholders.

-Varex's quarterly and annual operating results, including its revenues and margins, may be affected by a number of other factors, including:
+Our quarterly and annual operating results, including our revenues and margins, may be affected by a number of other factors, including:

-- the introduction and timing of announcement of new products or product enhancements by Varex and its competitors; - changes in its or its competitors' pricing or discount levels; - changes in foreign currency exchange rates and other economic uncertainty; - changes in import/export regulatory regimes including the imposition of tariffs on our products or those of our customers; - changes in the relative portion of its revenues represented by its various products, including the relative mix between higher margin and lower-margin products; - changes in the relative portion of its revenues represented by its international region as a whole and by regions within the overall region, as well as by individual countries (notably, those in emerging markets); - fluctuation in its effective tax rate, which may or may not be known to Varex in advance; - the availability of economic stimulus packages or other government funding, or reductions thereof; - disruptions in the supply or changes in the costs of raw materials, labor, product components or transportation services; - changes to its organizational structure, which may result in restructuring or other charges; - disruptions in its operations, including its ability to manufacture products, caused by events such as earthquakes, fires, floods, terrorist attacks or the outbreak of epidemic diseases;

-- the unfavorable outcome of any litigation or administrative proceeding or inquiry, including governmental audits, as well as ongoing costs associated with legal proceedings and governmental audits; and - accounting changes and adoption of new accounting pronouncements.
+- the introduction and timing of announcement of new products or product enhancements by us and our competitors; - changes in our or our competitors' pricing or discount levels; - changes in foreign currency exchange rates and other economic uncertainty; - changes in import/export regulatory regimes including the imposition of tariffs on our products or those of our customers; - changes in the relative portion of our revenues represented by our various products, including the relative mix between higher margin and lower-margin products; - changes in the relative portion of our revenues represented by our international region as a whole and by regions within the overall region, as well as by individual countries (notably, those in emerging markets); - fluctuation in our effective tax rate, which may or may not be known to us in advance; - the availability of economic stimulus packages or other government funding, or reductions thereof; - disruptions in the supply or changes in the costs of raw materials, labor, product components or transportation services; - changes to our organizational structure, which may result in restructuring or other charges; - disruptions in our operations, including our ability to manufacture products, caused by events such as earthquakes, fires, floods, terrorist attacks or the outbreak of epidemic diseases; - the unfavorable outcome of any litigation or administrative proceeding or inquiry, including governmental audits, as well as ongoing costs associated with legal proceedings and governmental audits; and